tom-bleher/epicChargeSharing/README.md

-# EpicChargeSharingAnalysis
+# epicChargeSharingAnalysis

-A GEANT4-based simulation for charge sharing studies in AC-LGAD pixel sensors with a focus on position reconstruction.
+A GEANT4-based simulation for charge sharing studies in AC-LGAD pixel sensors.

 ## Prerequisites